DavidLiuGit/GTAV_SupportHeli/README.md

 * Maverick
 * Polmav

+It is recommended to use Polmav (Police Maverick).
 The following models can also be used, without rappeling support and/or door gunners:
 * Buzzard
 * Akula
 * Hunter
 * Valkyrie

-It is recommended to use Maverick/Polmav

 ### Usage
 By default, `[activateKey]` is `F10`.
 This can be changed in settings.